x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/create-and-manage-groups.md

 description: Create and manage groups in the new Exchange admin center.
 ---

-# Create and Manage Groups in the new Exchange admin center
+# Create and manage groups in the new Exchange admin center

 Use the new Exchange admin center (EAC) to create, modify, export or remove groups in your Exchange Online organization.